 - All submitted posts should link to at least one published article from StreetLeverage.com.

-- All submissions must be accompanied by a short bio (3 to 4 sentence maximum) and current picture (please include proper attributes, as necessary).
+- All submissions must be accompanied by a short author bio (3 to 4 sentence maximum).

-- Guest authors (or approved designee) must work with StreetLeverage to produce an ASL video version of their submission.
+- Guest authors (or approved designee) are required to work with StreetLeverage to produce an ASL video version of their submission.
 Video guidelines will be provided upon article approval.

 - Guest posts should not be self-promotional or promotional of any specific company.